-The Association of Southeast Asian Nations (ASEAN) was founded in 1967 and today has ten member states (Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Viet Nam).
-Cooperation in ASEAN has thus far focused on economic integration.
-As well as aiming for competitiveness, balanced economic development and integration into the global economy, ASEAN hopes to establish an economic community with a common market for goods, services, capital and labour by 2015.
-ASEAN has for some time been in the process of setting up the ASEAN Free Trade Area (AFTA) through gradual reductions in customs duties.
+The Association of Southeast Asian Nations (ASEAN) was founded in 1967 and now has ten member states (Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Viet Nam).
+Cooperation in ASEAN to date has focused on economic integration.

 ASEAN Plus Three is the name given to the regional framework for dialogue between the ten ASEAN member states and the three East Asian powers China, Japan and South Korea.
 ASEAN Plus Three was formed in the late 1990s in response to the Asian financial crisis and works mainly on economic, trade and financial policy, but also on environmental and health issues.
-The multilateral cooperation of ASEAN Plus Three has also found expression in a number of agreements.
+The multilateral cooperation of ASEAN Plus Three has also given rise to a number of agreements.
 For instance, ASEAN has free trade agreements with China, Japan and South Korea.

 East Asia Summit (EAS)

-The 16 Heads of State and Government of the ten ASEAN states as well as of China, Japan, South Korea, Australia, New Zealand and India have been meeting in the framework of the East Asia Summit since 2005.
-At the 2011 EAS in Bali under the Indonesian presidency of ASEAN, the United States and Russia took part in the EAS process since the EAS Summit in 2011.
+Sixteen Heads of State and Government of the ten ASEAN states as well as of China, Japan, South Korea, Australia, New Zealand and India have been meeting in the framework of the East Asia Summit since 2005.
+The United States and Russia have been full members of the EAS process since the EAS Summit in 2011.
 The EAS, a forum in which security policy issues and soft issues are discussed, is becoming increasingly important.
 The EAS complements the Asia-Pacific Economic Cooperation, which primarily focuses on economic and financial policy issues.

 ASEAN Regional Forum (ARF)

 The ASEAN Regional Forum (ARF) was founded in 1994 following a decision by the ASEAN Foreign Ministers.
-ARF deals with security issues and is the only institutionalized security-policy discussion forum in the Asia-Pacific region.
-Along with the ten ASEAN member states, another 16 countries – Australia, Bangladesh, Canada, China, India, Japan, Mongolia, New Zealand, North Korea, Pakistan, Papua New Guinea, the Russian Federation, South Korea, Sri Lanka, Timor-Leste, and the United States – currently participate, as well as the EU.
-On the fringe of the last ARF, at which the EU was represented by the High Representative of the Union for Foreign Affairs and Security Policy, Catherine Ashton, the High Representative and US Secretary of State Clinton adopted a joint EU-US statement on the Asia-Pacific region.
+The ARF deals with security issues and is the only institutionalised security-policy discussion forum in the Asia-Pacific region.
+Along with the ten ASEAN member states, another 16 countries – Australia, Bangladesh, Canada, China, India, Japan, Mongolia, New Zealand, North Korea, Pakistan, Papua New Guinea, the Russian Federation, South Korea, Sri Lanka, Timor-Leste and the United States – currently participate, as well as the EU.
+For the EU, the ARF is the important forum in the Asia-Pacific for advocating its security policy concepts and promoting confidence-building and preventive diplomacy.